tjthurman/wtjr_sdm/genomics/00_README.md

 * `04_Fst_CO-vs-NDK/` - Code for estimating genome-wide Fst between white-tailed jackrabbit samples from Colorado and North Dakota.
 See README within for more information on running the analysis and software environments.

+* `05_dosage-environment-correlation/`- Code for estimating the correlation between dosage of white-associated allele and environmental variables across the range.
+See README within for more information on running the analysis and required software.

 ## Data dependencies